Video Disk Control Protocol

 VDCP uses a tightly coupled master-slave methodology.
 The controlling device takes the initiative in communications between the controlling broadcast automation device and the controlled device (video disk).
 VDCP conforms to the Open Systems Interconnection (OSI) reference model.

 VDCP is a serial communications protocol based on RS-422.
 It is derived from the Sony 9-Pin Protocol, an industry-standard protocol for control of professional broadcast VTRs that is used in online editing.

-Full details of the protocol are available from Harris Broadcast, who acquired Louth in 2000.
+Full details of the protocol are available from Imagine Communications who, as Harris Broadcast, acquired Louth in 2000.

+It was largely succeeded by the Network Device Control Protocol.